0x62797465/0x62797465.github.io/_posts/2025-11-18-Easy-Shellcoding.md

 45                  inc ebp ; part of mov data b8 0f050f05    mov eax, 0x50f050f ; part of mov data and the syscall
 ```
-But in reality it executes:
+But in reality, it executes:
 ```
 49 b8 1110896745b80f05 movabs  r8, 0x50fb84567891011 ; r8 is not needed for the syscall
 0f 05                               syscall